 On 24th July 2019 Boris Johnson replaced Theresa May as Prime Minister.
 More inactivity ensued.
 Sadly, in this instance, not enough inactivity.

-In an almost unique Parliamentary volte-face, in respect of Part 3 of the Digital Economy Act 2017, when all that was left was for the Secretary of State to name a commencement date, at the very last minute, on 16th October 2019, the Secretary of State instead announced there would be no commencement date.
+In an almost unique Parliamentary volte-face, in respect of Part 3 of the Digital Economy Act 2017, when all that was left was for the Secretary of State to name a commencement date, at the very last minute, on 16th October 2019, the Secretary of State, Nicky Morgan, instead announced to an astonished House of Commons there would be no commencement date.
 The Government had changed its mind.
-Piggy-backing on the continuing 2017 Green Paper processes, they now intended to repeal Part 3 and bring back “another and better Bill” which was wider in scope.
+Piggy-backing on the continuing 2017 Green Paper processes, the Government now said it intended to repeal Part 3 and bring back “another and better Bill”.

 The 2017 Green Paper was therefore the genesis of what finally became the Online Safety Bill of 2022.
 A five-year wait that was filled with multiple consultations, submissions of evidence and hearings, another White Paper, and so on.
 The legislative history is set out in a note published by the House of Commons Library.